Treatments - Anti-Hypertensive

 Side effects that may go away during treatment, include nausea, vomiting, or diarrhea; headache; cough; dizziness or lightheadedness when sitting or standing; fatigue; or changes in taste perception.
 Contact your doctor immediately if you experience difficulty breathing or tightness of the chest.

-ANGIOTENSIN II RECEPTOR ANTAGONISTS
+ANGIOTENSIN II RECEPTOR ANTAGONISTS:

 These medicines are an angiotensin II receptor antagonists used to treat high blood pressure.
 They may also be used to treat other conditions as determined by your doctor.